 usually is.
 Having a repeater that sends out a PL tone with repeated signals is really neat as it allows us

-to be recieved is called Tone Squelch or Decode.
+to be received is called Tone Squelch or Decode.
 When tone squelch is enabled on your radio, the squelch

-tone squelch to recieve it.
-You can leave the tone squelch off and still recieve the signal if desired.
+tone squelch to receive it.
+You can leave the tone squelch off and still receive the signal if desired.

 Common Repeater Modes: